reverbdotcom/elasticsearch-2.0.0-fork/elasticsearch/README.md

-# Elasticsearch
+# Elasticsearch2

-The `elasticsearch` library provides a Ruby client and API for [Elasticsearch](http://elasticsearch.org).
+The `elasticsearch` library provides a Ruby client and API for [Elasticsearch2](http://elasticsearch.org).

 Features overview: